groonga/grntest/README.md

 ## Examples

-See [test/command/ directory in groonga's source](https://github.com/groonga/groonga/tree/master/test/command).
+See [test/command/ directory in Groonga's source](https://github.com/groonga/groonga/tree/master/test/command).
 It has many test scripts and uses many useful features.
 They will help you.